Obihoernchen/ChaosWG-Manager/ideas.md

 - add/delete task button
 - optimize the users=User.get_all() on all templates (cache it or something).

-- taskhistory aus history ziehen
+- get task history from history table for each task and show in details (who did the task and when)